Last Updated on May 27, 2025 by vanessa sequeira

 Why Invest in Top Semiconductor Stocks in India?

 The government has taken several measures, such as sanctioning funds under the PLI scheme and announcing the Semicon India Program.
-This aims to make India a prominent hub for the manufacturing of semiconductors, thereby boosting the top semiconductor stocks in India.
+This aims to accelerate the semiconductor market growth India, thereby boosting the top semiconductor stocks in India.
 Private companies, both domestic and international, have responded positively to this.
 Some of the examples are:

 - Multinational mining company Vedanta announced a joint venture with Taiwanese-based Foxconn.
 It has also signed two Memorandum of Understanding (MoUs) with the Government of Gujarat to set up semiconductor and related facilities in Ahmedabad.